githarsh7/githarsh7/README.md

 ## CURRENT WORK

-- BUILDING FULL-STACK APPLICATIONS WITH REACT AND NODE.JS.
+- BUILDING FULL-STACK APPLICATIONS WITH REACT AND NODE.JS,
-- DESIGNING SCALABLE BACKEND SERVICES.
+- DESIGNING SCALABLE BACKEND SERVICES,
-- WORKING WITH DOCKER AND KUBERNETES.
+- WORKING WITH DOCKER AND KUBERNETES,
-- DEPLOYING CLOUD SOLUTIONS ON AWS.
+- DEPLOYING CLOUD SOLUTIONS ON AWS,
-- IMPROVING DATABASE DESIGN AND OPTIMIZATION.
+- IMPROVING DATABASE DESIGN AND OPTIMIZATION,
 - EXPLORING EVENT-DRIVEN SYSTEMS WITH KAFKA.

 ---